Thomas Jeneary

-Thomas Michael Jeneary (born March 31, 1952) is an American politician in the state of Iowa.
-He was elected to the Iowa House of Representatives in 2018 and his term is set to end on January 8, 2023.
+Thomas Michael Jeneary (born March 31, 1952) is a retired dentist and American politician in the state of Iowa.
+He was elected to the Iowa House of Representatives in 2018 and his term ended on January 8, 2023.

 He was born in Des Moines, Iowa and is a retired dentist and funeral director.
 He is the Vice Chair of the Iowa Board of Dental Examiners.